Ubuntu Wants To Collect Data About Your System -- Starting With 18.04 LTS - Slashdot

 So... if there's no network connectivity, is the data uploaded by "magic"?

 Unpopular decision to get virtually nothing?!
-(Score:4, Interesting)
+(Score:5, Interesting)

 Note that I am currently using Ubuntu and, in principle, will install this new LTS version.
 Curiously, I have recently moved my main machine from Windows to Linux precisely to escape from Windows 10 invasive, controlling, imposing, etc. actions.
 I will not stop using Linux but, if Canonical starts going in certain direction, I would certainly stop using Ubuntu and all their products.